QuTech-Delft/cQASM-spec/README.md

     log     a, b -> c       # Write log_a(b) to c exp     a -> b          # Write e^a to b
     ln      a -> b          # Write ln(a) to b
+    floor   a -> b          # Round a down to nearest integer, write to b ceil    a -> b          # Round a up to nearest integer, write to b round   a -> b          # Round a to nearest integer (tie to even), write to b

 The instructions operating on only a single value can also be written with a single operand, without the arrow, for in-place modification:

     inc     a               # Increment in place
     dec     a               # Decrement in place
-    neg     a               # Negate/two's complement in place sq      a               # Square in place
+    neg     a               # Negate/two's complement in place rcp     a               # Reciprocal in place
+    sq      a               # Square in place
     sqrt    a               # Square-root in place
-    exp     a               # Natural exponentiation in place ln      a               # Natural logarithm in place
+    exp     a               # Natural exponentiation in place ln      a               # Natural logarithm in place floor   a               # Round down to nearest integer in place ceil    a               # Round up to nearest integer in place round   a               # Round to nearest integer (tie to even) in place

 This is just a shorthand for the explicic destination.